What is PCI Compliance?

-PCI DSS, or Payment Card Industry Data Security Standard, are technology security standards designed to protect consumer payment information.
+Payment Card Industry Data Security Standards (PCI DDS) are technology security standards designed to protect consumer payment information.
 Any retail or wholesale establishment that processes, transmits, or stores consumer credit card information is responsible for keeping that financial information safe.
+If your business takes credit card information in any form, it needs to be PCI-compliant.

 The History of PCI Compliance

-These merchant security standards were implemented in September 7, 2006.
+Merchant security standards were first implemented on September 7, 2006.
 According to the PCI Compliance Guide, these standards were set to “manage the ongoing evolution of the Payment Card Industry… with focus on improving payment account security throughout the transaction process. “

-As new technologies change the dynamics of payment processing, so will the safeguards have to change with them.
+As new technologies change the dynamics of payment processing, so will their safeguards.
 PCI DSS was implemented to protect consumer financial information at every stage of the transaction process from collection, modification, and retrieval of all financial data.

 Currently, many businesses, especially SMBs, are struggling with reaching compliance standards.
-In fact, a Verizon enterprise report found that, “More than 82% were compliant with only about eight in 10 PCI DSS requirements at the time of their annual assessments and needed an additional three months or so to close the gaps.”
+In fact, a Verizon enterprise report found that “more than 82% [of SMBs] were compliant with only about eight in 10 PCI DSS requirements at the time of their annual assessments and needed an additional three months or so to close the gaps.”

 The official PCI Security Standards Council website breaks down the security responsibilities for merchants: